haakym/coach-manager/readme.md

 When viewing a course, the existing instructors assigned the course and their dates can be viewed as well as the form to assign a new instructor.

-Upon successfully assigning an instructor to a course I triggered an event and responding listener that would cause the Course entity to *review its status* - meaning that a check would be made for each day of the course and if the Course's coaches_requirement and volunteers_requirement was met the status would be set to "assigned".
+Upon successfully assigning an instructor to a course I triggered an event and responding listener that would cause the Course entity to *review its status* - meaning that a check would be made for each day of the course and if the Course's coaches_requirement and volunteers_requirement were met the status would be set to "assigned".
 The code related to this can be found on the `reviewStatus()` on the Course model here:

 https://github.com/haakym/coach-manager/blob/master/app/Models/Course.php#L51

 #### Calendar

-The calendar was implemented on the front-end using fullcalendar.io through which the data source was simply an DB query returning JSON data.
+The calendar was implemented on the front-end using fullcalendar.io through which the data source was simply a database query returning JSON data.
 Course's are highlighted in different colours to indicate their status, green for assigned and grey for pending.
 Courses can be clicked on to view further course details.

 ##### Code